Andrejkf/solution_behavioral_cloning_p3t1/report.md

 ##### Parameters Selection

-The final parameters set up was the folloing
+The final parameters set up was the following:
+* Convolutional layers:
+* *